-Implementing IP Protection Policies
+Implementing Company Intellectual Property Protection Policies

 Putting your policies in writing is only the first step.
 Proper implementation, training, and enforcement is everything.
 IP breaches are often the result of employee misunderstandings, so it’s important to educate your employees about the significance of IP, the risks posed by IP breaches, and how to safely use company technology.

 In particular, you need to inform employees of the risks associated with using personal cell phones, home computers, or personal email to perform company business.
 More likely than not, they don’t have the same IT security on their personal devices that you employ at the workplace.
 Fortunately, IT experts can help you set up monitoring systems to track where your IP is being sent (like if employees are forwarding company documents to personal email).